-The Eaquals Quality Standards for both Schemes are arranged in 12 Categories, grouped in 5 Sections, which correspond to different aspects of the language centre's activities.
-Within each of the Categories there are detailed assessment criteria as follows:
+The Eaquals Quality Standards for the three Schemes are arranged in 12 Categories, grouped in 5 Sections, which correspond to different aspects of the language centre's activities:

 Section A | Institutional Management and Governance

 - 1. Management and Administration

 - 2. Quality Assurance

 - 3. Communication with Staff

 - 4. Communication with Students and Clients/Other Stakeholders